lrusso/WebToApp/README.md

       }
    catch(err)
       {
-      // Sending the data to the Android App and all the Web browsers var blob = new Blob([data], {type: mimeType});
+      // Sending the data to the Android App or a Web browser var blob = new Blob([data], {type: mimeType});
       var url = window.URL.createObjectURL(blob);
       download_URL(url, fileName);